pipparichter/find-a-bug-api/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Find-A-Bug API's documentation!
+Find-A-Bug API documentation
 ==========================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Table of Contents

-   modules.rst
+   fabapi.rst

 Indices and tables
 ==================